 As a Community Day School, we welcome Jewish children from all affiliations; in fact, a great number of our families are Reform, Conservative or Orthodox, and all rabbis are welcome guests at Hillel.
 The goal of Hillel's religious policies is to ensure that all children, regardless of their individual home observance, can feel at home at Hillel, and can participate comfortably in school activities.
 We do ask all families to respect classmates' levels of observance when planning smachot (celebrations) such as birthday and B'nai Mitzvah parties.

 Hillel has an excellent reputation among the public and private secondary schools in the area.
 Many students elect to continue their educational experience at The Frankel Jewish Academy.
 The strong academic foundation that Hillel students receive prepares them for both the public (Berkley, Birmingham, Bloomfield Hills, Farmington Hills, Walled Lake, West Bloomfield, Ann Arbor and Windsor) and private (The Frankel Jewish Academy, Cranbrook, Detroit Country Day and Roeper) high schools that they attend after their Hillel graduation.

 The importance of each student is at the core of our mission.
 All numbers begin with 248-539-:

-Early Education Director (ECC-K) Robin Pappas- 1489 1-8 Principal Melissa Michaelson- 1300 Director of Student Services- Kimberly Love - 1308 Director of Judaic Studies Curriculum and Instruction- Amira Soleimani - 5772 Director of Advancement- Amy Schlussel - 1484 Tuition Related Issues- COO Scott Reed - 1481 Interim Head of School- Naty Katz - 1480
+Early Education Director (ECC-K) Robin Pappas- 1489 1-8 Principal Melissa Michaelson- 1300 Director of Student Services- Kimberly Love - 1308 Director of Judaic Studies Curriculum and Instruction- Amira Soleimani - 5772 Director of Advancement- Amy Schlussel - 1484 Tuition Related Issues- Interim COO Jim Berger - 1481 Interim Head of School- Naty Katz - 1480